department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/conversation-guide.md

 Prompt: Tell me about this page (Appointment list page).

-Prompt: Tell me about what is at the top of the page
+Prompt: Tell me about what is at the top of the page.
+What do you think each of those icons and buttons do in the dark blue area with the VA logo?

 Prompt: How would you schedule an appointment from here?